 From my life choices, education, work experience and interests one thing got clear: my contribution to humanity is to raise equality through and with the messages we spread.
 My reason of being is to craft stories that have a positive impact in the world.
 To make it more diverse and inclusive.
 And to help others to do the same.
 A story does not exist until it is told.
 And heard.

 I took my time to it figure out.
 I travelled the world, researched new industries and avant-garde movements to understand the game.
 I listened to > 400 industry leaders, artists, musicians, philosophers, entrepreneurs, policy makers, educators.
 Now I have mastered my Ikigai and a brand new stories based marketing methodology that integrates traditional and creative industries elements to birth new stories from old narratives .

 If you want to know more about what I do, I have opened a creative development studio where:

 - I advise people to put their stories out there through Creative Development sessions 1:1 or in groups;

 - I design trainings and develop programs for (creative) companies;

-- I write stories and develop scripts about the themes that are important for me and society.
+- I write stories and develop scripts about the themes that align individuals, communities and societies.

 Also want to communicate from purpose and relevant stories?
 Let’s talk!